Affiliate Marketing vs Dropshipping: Which One to Choose?

 Not that affiliate marketing is worse than dropshipping, but in the grand scheme of things, it’s easier to do but has more potential risks and is slightly less profitable.

 Affiliate Marketing vs. Dropshipping

-There’s a huge difference between dropshipping and affiliate marketing despite the two slightly resembling each other in involving you as a middleman between the partner/supplier and the end customer.
+There’s a huge difference between dropshipping vs affiliate marketing despite the two slightly resembling each other in involving you as a middleman between the partner/supplier and the end customer.
 Although it varies from one team to another, the dropshipper in many ways reminds of the entrepreneur, whereas affiliate marketing more stands for you advertising things that are not necessarily yours.

 In other words, a dropshipper is often not just a freelancer but rather a businessman running a company.

 So, when it comes to the comparison between dropshipping and affiliate marketing, it all boils down to a couple of things:

 - With affiliate marketing, you have a bit less responsibility, which might make the process slightly more relaxing and laid-back.
 However, you won’t be able to set prices yourself, so it’ll be harder for you to make a really big profit.

 - When doing affiliate marketing, there’s no need to bother about customer support, since everything will be all handled by the merchant.
 Neither should you worry about many other things, such as the quality of products and logistics — it’s all the merchant’s responsibility.

 - When dropshipping, you are basically slowly, very much relying on third-party supplies, yet building up your own brand.
 This means that eventually you may have your own online shop with regular customers.
 With affiliate marketing, you often help other businesses to grow.